 When considering the purchase of a commercial real estate asset, all investors will use a property’s existing cash flows to create a “proforma” financial projection of future cash flows.
 That projection, which includes allocations for income and expenses serves as the basis for calculating the property’s potential return on investment.
 A diligent investor will consider potential returns from a variety of different perspectives, using a number of different metrics before making an investment decision.

-One of the most important metrics in evaluating a commercial real estate investment is the capitalization rate, or “cap rate” for short.
+One of the most important metrics in commercial real estate investing is the capitalization rate, or “cap rate” for short.
 It is a widely used, but commonly misunderstood tool in the investment analysis toolbox.